bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-overview.md

 ## Widget templates

 [Widget templates](/api-reference/storefront/widgets-api/widget-template/getwidgettemplates) are Handlebars-enabled HTML templates which define the structure of the widget on a page.
-Widget templates can use the built in handlebar helpers such as {{if}} and {{each}}.
+Widget templates can use the built-in Handlebars helpers such as {{if}} and {{each}}.
 Using the helpers allows for conditional logic to be built into the Widget templates.
 Widget templates can be reused to build multiple widgets.

 ### Widget template examples